Why Peacehaven Community Farm?

 Is Peacehaven a religiously affiliated organization?

-Peacehaven welcomes people of all gifts, abilities, beliefs, backgrounds, and identities and consider all people crucial in our work of manifesting a more inclusive way of life.
+No, we are no affiliated with any religious organization.
+Peacehaven welcomes people of all gifts, abilities, beliefs, backgrounds, and identities and considers all people crucial in our work of manifesting a more inclusive way of life.
 It is our sincere hope that all will feel safe, supported and respected here.
-Our four Core Members identify with the Christian faith tradition and we believe it is important to nourish their spiritual journeys as they make their lives at Peacehaven.
-As such, we share a pastoral resident with First Baptist Greensboro, who provides spiritual formation and guidance to our Core Members and others seeking spiritual formation and direction.
+Our current Core Members identify with the Christian faith tradition, and we believe it is important to nourish their spiritual journeys as they make their lives at Peacehaven.

 How long do Core Members stay at Peacehaven?